Forbidden Siren 2: Gameplay

 Also added is the ability to crouch-walk, a proximity alert that warns the player of nearby enemies, a hint system that guides the player to the current mission objective, three selectable difficulty levels, and an optional first-person mode.
-Context-sensitive interactions now require only a single button press rather, and bringing up the menu for common interactions no longer pauses the game.
+Context-sensitive interactions now require only a single button press rather than having to bring up the list menu, and bringing up the menu for common interactions no longer pauses the game.
 Important items remain in the inventory if a player is killed instead of needing to be reattained.
 The combat system has also been overhauled; characters can now use a three-hit combo attack and attack barehanded.
 Guns can be used as melee weapons, and there are many more weapons available.

 The sequel also introduces a new enemy type - the yamibito, who are more resilient, aggressive, and intelligent.
 They are repelled by light, and can be weakened by a flashlight or turning on the lights in a room.
 Like the shibito, a yamibito can be defeated, but is revived when a yamirei (闇霊, yamirei) re-enters the corpse.
 Eliminating the yamirei (who are also intolerant to light) renders the yamibito unconscious indefinitely, but yamibito will not fall for distractions that may work on shibito, and are much harder to defeat in combat.

 As in the original, items scattered through scenarios give the player insight into the story.
 Once obtained, these items are collected in a catalog called "Archives" and can be viewed at any time.
 The catalog has been expanded to include additional media types such as audio, video, and other interactive supplements.